munificent/magpie/doc/site/markdown/the-heart-of-magpie.md

 can be upgraded to a user-defined abstraction later without affecting every callsite.

 It also means allowing existing constructs to be extended and modified.
-You should be able add new methods or even fields to existing classes, even classes you didn't define.
-Classes should be able to implement interfaces that were created after the class was defined.
-Even the type system and syntax itself should be open to extension and modification.
+You should be able add new methods that work naturally with existing classes and feel as built-in as ones that were created when that class was.

 ## Give users power and trust them to use it well.